RyuNyan-Taro/dd_education/README.md

 It may be case of over fitting
 ![benchmark1_more](image/drop_bmark1_onlyused_x.png)

-1. Delete Text_3 and Sub_Obkect_Description
+1. Delete Text_3 and Sub_Object_Description
 2. Not add predicted class to feature cols
 -> 0.9790

-Why: predicted class may case
+Why: predicted class may case of low score